rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 *Dink about what I said* - thought the Tiger, watching Hannah up and down - *She **is** alive, she has meat and bones.
 We are spirits we have... not-meat and not-bones...
 Why is dis girl look at me like I am a pervert?* - A moment of clarity that could only be illustrated with a device of electrical radiance hanging over his head.

 **Oh!
 No, no, no, no, no, no!
-I did'n mean it dat!** - said the Tiger felling anguish flooding his paranormal existence - **I meant dis!
+I did'n mean it like dat!** - said the Tiger felling anguish flooding his paranormal existence - **I meant dis!
 Pop!**

 A yellow flash materialised into an orb, hovering above Hannah's head.

 **Ah good, you've a blessing.
 If is alrite with you I'll go to da next.
 Sorry to boder you** - said the Tiger, feeling relief and thinking - *Even if dis girl didn't have a blessing.
-She has lots of attitude to talk about her.*
+She has so much attitude dat I wouldn't dream on taking her to da trial.*

-*"This trial feels a little bit more like an interview!"* - said Amir in an attempt to lighten the mood.
+*"This thing feels a little bit more like an interview than a trial!"* - said Amir in an attempt to lighten the mood.

 **Oh?
 I fought you were not paying attention** - said the Tiger, amazed at Amir's remark.

 *"Paying who?"* - Amir continued to joke, feeling relief the Tiger was such a jolly fellow.

-**Ha ha, dats a good one.** - replied the Tiger - **But tell me, what do you have to show for?**
+**Ha ha, dats a good one.** - replied the Tiger - **But tell me, wut do you have to show for?**

-Amir's flame sunk deep into his chest as the words echoed in his ears - *"What do I have to show?"*
+Amir's flame sunk deep into his chest as the words carefully navigated into his inner ears - *"What do I have to show for?"*

  **Yeh...
-You've no blessings...
+You've no blessing...
 Why should I fink you are wordy of mine?** - replied the Tiger.

 Amir felt in a tough spot.
 Feelings of guilt rushed through his entire body as he remembered the time Sam almost fell into the void because his carelessness.
 He remembered Hannah's anger piercing through the air like daggers shot with a tank, if there was such a think in this world.
 The more he searched, the more he felt an external force squeezing his flame.
 In the awkward silence he deviated a glance towards Sam.